GhoulKingR/AnimeKingR/README.md

 ## Bugs/Request

 If you encounter any problems or you want to request a new feature feel free to open an issue.
 If you want to make an improvement, fix, or any contribution, feel free to make a pull request.

+## Found this project useful?

+If you found this project useful or you like what you see, then please consider giving it a ⭐ on Github and sharing it with your friends on social media.